 Franklin College Receives Grant from Branigin Foundation

-Franklin College has received a $52,500 grant from the Elba L. and Gene Portteus Branigin Foundation.
-The funds will be used to enhance the College’s Branigin Engaged Learning Program.
+Franklin College has received a $56,000 grant from the Elba L. and Gene Portteus Branigin Foundation.
+The grant will support the continuation and expansion of the Branigin Engaged Learning Program, strengthening student professional development opportunities and enabling faculty to broaden department-specific outreach to area high school students.

 About Elba L. and Gene Portteus Branigin Foundation